Higher Education

 The College has its own Virtual Learning Environment, Moodle, it can be used to

-All HE students can access the College’s employability service, Better Jobs, Better Futures.
+All Higher Education students can access the College’s employability service, Better Jobs, Better Futures.

 Our team of career coaches can help with CV writing, application forms, interview preparation and research, and mock interviews with employers.
 They have an open door policy and offer a drop-in service.
 In addition, students can be allocated a career coach for ongoing one to one support if needed.